 Why do you think it’s called justification?

 Anytime we need to justify our actions, we already know we are doing something wrong.
-Making excuses may sooth our logical mind temporarily, but it doesn’t do anything for the internal conflict that is created.
+Making excuses may soothe our logical mind temporarily, but it doesn’t do anything for the internal conflict that is created.
 When we deliberately do something that violates our core ethics, it sets in motion a destructive emotional conflict.
 The end result will be the slow erosion of our core values or the manifestation of some self-sabotaging behavior.
 Either way, we lose!

 Honesty is the first chapter in the book of wisdom. ~Thomas Jefferson